Keyword search:

 Makes ~4 half pints

-• 2 pounds ripe and slightly under-ripe Apricots
+• 2 pounds fresh apricots; a mixture of ripe & slightly under-ripe fruit works best.

 • 1 fresh lemon, zested and juiced